 Non-Discrimination Policy: Equal care will be provided to all patients, regardless of age, race, ethnicity, physical ability or attributes, religion, sexual orientation, gender identity, or gender expression.

-Insurance: I do not accept insurance or bill insurance companies directly.
+Insurance: I do not accept insurance or bill insurance companies directly with the exception of North Carolina United Healthcare, North Carolina Oscar Health, and North Carolina Oxford through a service called Headway (you can learn more about this service at their website).
 I can provide a bill for services that you may submit to their insurance company for payment at the time of an appointment.
 Please note that insurance companies may not reimburse for telemedicine or telephone sessions, or for missed appointment charges.
 I accept no responsibility for non-payment for services by the insurance company.